STATrack: A Target-Aware Fully Spiking Neural Network for Efficient UAV Tracking: Introduction

-$\bullet$ We introduce mutual information-based feature learning into SNN tracking and propose an adaptive dynamic weighting strategy, which significantly enhances the target awareness and training stability of Spiking Transformer-based trackers.
-Based on these, we have developed a tracker named STATrack, which has proven to be an efficient and low-power tracker for UAV tracking.
+\item We introduce mutual information-based target-aware feature learning into SNN tracking and propose a sample-difficulty-aware adaptive weighting strategy.
+This design mitigates target semantic degradation caused by spike discretization and enables more effective target-aware representation learning in Spiking trackers.